alphagov/content-store/doc/content_item_fields.md

 The `link_type` is a string which describes the relationship or type of related item.

-The `list_of_links` is an array of content ids, order is preserved.
+The `list_of_links` is an array of content items, order is preserved.
+In the storing context, content items are represented by their content ids.
+In the retrieving context, content items are expanded (see [below](#representation-of-content-item-links-in-different-contexts) for details).

 You may link to items which haven't been published yet (ie. which are not yet present in the content store).
 In that case, the items which are not published